dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

 ----------------------------------------------------------------
 #### Some concrete rules for writing device code

-Some suggestions for writing device code, in no particular
+Heuristics for writing device code, not necessarily in order:
-order:

   - For external devices: ***Before you connect anything figure out the device input and output voltage***.
 This generally is in